Hollow-R/C-SDL-car-game/README.md

-A little "Park Me" copy I made for school project using C.
+A "Park Me" copy I made for school project using C.